Basic Configuration Server to Avoid Hardcoding in iOS Applications

 }

-When the app is run for the first time, it fetches the whole config from http://localhost:3000/config
+When the app is run for the first time, it fetches the entire configuration from http://localhost:3000/config

 .

-doesn’t allow fractional seconds that are returned from the backend side, so a custom formatter had to be implemented.
-I used the same approach as here.
+doesn’t support fractional seconds returned from the backend, so a custom formatter had to be implemented.
+I used the approach described here.

 it and then update